SPACED REPETITION- A turbo charge retention method through which you can retain any learning

 Step 4: Metaphorize

-Metaphor (Analogy) is one of the most effective but little-known retention tool.
+Metaphor (Analogy) is one of the most effective but little-known retention tools.
 This is where you can take newly learned information and turn it into a broader mental map.
 You make clear comparisons and connections between new learning materials and existing materials.
 When I start the metaphor process, I look for a connection - something that connects new information to some information already in my brain.

 Step 5: Develop Notion